tddstud10/tddstud10/README.md

         - ☑ Current design treats all theory tests as the same - UnitTestName is the same
         - ☑ in libraray1 project - failing a fact marks the theories also failed
     - ☑ Move domain to seperate assembly + divide domain into core+subdomains[move types into that]
+  - ☑ v0.3.3 - Test Host design online
+    - ☑ version number update - 3 places
+    - ☑ perf [a] tests, discovery, sequence points in parallel [b] prevert rediscvoery during execution
-  - ☐ v0.3.2 - Test Host design online
+  - ☐ v0.3.4 - Test Host design online
     - ☐ version number update - 3 places
     - ☐ UI Markers
       - ☐ seperate margin in editor for TDD Studio